TABLE OF CONTENTS

 Deleting a Lifecycle Stage

 Because everyone in your contact database should have a lifecycle stage defined for them, deleting an existing stage takes a little more legwork.
-All of your contacts currently within that stage will need to be migrated elsewhere before you’re able to delete them, as well as any workflows, reporting, or other assets where it’s used.
+All contacts currently within that stage will need to be migrated elsewhere before you’re able to delete it, as well as any workflows, reporting, or other assets where it’s used.

 Rearranging Your Lifecycle Stage